 Plants clean the air.
 Cleaner air not only prevents employees from getting sick, but it’ll also help your already sniffling coworkers get better quicker.

 Studies conducted in hospitals found that patients with plants in their rooms recovered faster than those without.

 Healthier workers mean fewer sick days and better work performance.
 Adding plants to office design has been found to reduce worker fatigue and improve memory retention.
 An increase in productivity means goals are met more often and quicker, increasing profits without increasing operating costs.

 My office doesn’t have a lot of direct sunlight.
 Can I still have plants?

 Yes!
 Most indoor plants can survive just fine without lots of direct light.
 Some plants that can still thrive in low-light conditions are Snake plants, Chinese evergreens, and ZZ plants.

-Chinese evergreens are another great, low maintenance option.
-They have large green (and sometimes red) leaves with light green markings, and only need be watered every few weeks.
+Chinese evergreens are another great, low-maintenance option.
+They have large green (and sometimes red) leaves with light green markings, and only need to be watered every few weeks.
 Chinese evergreens are believed to be lucky, so if you pick one up, make sure to pick up a couple of lottery tickets on your way.

 What are some other good plants to start with?